ChronSyn/quiCache/README.md

   - You can only specify a cache maximum age value - this value is in seconds (e.g. 120 = 2 minutes)
   - If a key already exists in the cache, it's data will **not** be overwritten when calling `setCacheData()`
   - It is possible to update the cache max age after creation by calling `setCacheMaxAge()` and passing a value
-    - Values which were added to the cache before this method is called are **not** affected
+    - Values which were added to the cache before this method is called are **not** affected and will be removed at the end of the originally intended expiry time

 ## Interfaces